matlux/mylisp/README.md

 # mylisp

-Lisp interpreter written in Clojure, to experiment with new `clojure.specs` features for evaluating and conforming S-expressions efficiently.
+Lisp interpreter written in Clojure, to experiment with new `clojure.specs` features for conforming and destructuring S-expressions.

 ## Usage